dani-corie/hometools/utilities/README.md

 These are scripts to be installed in ~/bin for everyday use.

+## clear-zfs-snapshots

+Remove zfs snapshots based on a wildcard string

-## deb_backport
+## deb-backport

 Do a simple naive backport of a .deb source package to current distro.

+## ibus-reset

+Hotfix if gtk / gnome apps don't accept input inside a network namespace

-## mnt_ecrypt
+## mnt-ecrypt

 Mount an encrypted folder via ecrypt.

-## mnt_zfscrypt
+## mnt-zfscrypt

-Mount an encrypted, non-automounted (with OS-managed mounting) ZFS filesystem.
+Mount an encrypted, non-automounted (OS mtab mount) ZFS filesystem.

-## pdf_foldablezine
+## pdf-foldablezine

-Turn a pdf booklet into a single foldable page.
+Turn an 8-page pdf booklet into a single foldable page.

-## remove-zfs-snapshots

-A script for clearing up zfs snapshots...
-In complex filesystems, such as the default zfs installation of Ubuntu 22.04, it's easy to get swamped by automatically generated snapshots.
-Here's a tool to take out the trash at will.

 ## sshfwd